stepas-toliautas/enccs-instructor-training/content/teaching-strategies.md

     to get from it?
 Should you follow everything, or are some things advanced and optional?
 Make that clear.

+## The importance of going slow

+It takes work to actively assess mental models throughout a workshop; this also takes time.
+This can make Instructors feel conflicted about using formative assessment routinely.
+However, the need to conduct routine assessment is not the only reason why a workshop should proceed more slowly than you think.

+Because your learners’ mental models will likely be less densely connected than your own, a conclusion that seems obvious to you will not seem that way to your learners.
+It is important to explain what you are doing step-by-step, and how each step leads to the next one.

+Experts are also better at diagnosing errors than novices or competent practitioners.
+If faced with an error message while teaching, an expert will often automatically diagnose and solve a problem before a novice has even finished reading the error message.
+Because of this, it is very important while teaching to be explicit about the process you are using to engage with errors, even if they seem trivial to you, as they often will.

 ## Team teaching